ElijahLuis/aspen-redesign/README.md

 ## Assets

 Project images and logos live in the `images/` folder at the repository root.
-A light and dark version of the Aspen logo are provided.
-Use `images/new-aspen- logo.png` in light mode and `images/new-aspen-logo-dark.png` when the dark them e is active.
+The file `images/aspen-header-logo.png` serves as the Aspen logo in both light and dark themes.

 ## Layout & Components